Using Brouwer's fixed point theorem: Piercing multiple intervals

-By the duality of linear programming (or by the theorem about separation of disjoint convex sets by a hyperplane), it follows that $\nu^*(\Sfrak)=\tau^*(\Sfrak)$ for any finite set system~$\Sfrak$.
-When trying to bound $\tau$ in terms of $\nu$, in many instances it proved very useful to bound $\nu^*$ as a function of $\nu$ first, and then $\tau$ in terms of~$\tau^*$.
+When trying to bound $\tau$ in terms of~$\nu$, in many instances it proved very useful to bound $\nu^*$ as a function of~$\nu$ first, and then $\tau$ in terms of~$\tau^*$.
 The proof presented below follows a somewhat similar approach.